-The alternatives below are exemplified for IAR Embedded Workbench for ARM, but can be easily be modified for another 'tool chain'.
+The alternatives below are examples made for IAR Embedded Workbench for Arm, but they can easily be modified for other target devices.

-If you have a project file named test.ewp with a configuration named Debug , the following command line can be used to build the project:
+If you have a project file named test.ewp with a configuration named Debug, the following command can be used to build the project:

 <installation dir>\common\bin\IarBuild.exe test.ewp Debug

-To re-build use the following command line (extended with an option to get logging of all compiler messages):
+To rebuild the project, use the following command (extended with an option to log all compiler messages):